Plagiarism

 • using AI (like Chat GPT) to create text and presenting it as your own.
 This is also considered cheating.

-• submitting, in whole or in part, work that has previously been submitted at Bristol or elsewhere without permission or citation
+• submitting, in whole or in part, work that has previously been. submitted at the University or elsewhere without permission or citation.

 • resubmitting your own work from a different module, university or course.

-This list is not exhaustive.
-More examples can be found on Cite Them Right’s website.
+This is not a complete list.
+More examples are on Cite Them Right’s website.

 How to avoid plagiarism